acl-org/acl-anthology/README.md

 Basic instructions on running the ACL anthology

 ## Installation ##
 These are the main steps to getting the ACL anthology running on your local machine.
-The whole process should take at least an hour or so so be prepared.
+The whole process should take at least an hour or so, so be prepared.

 ### Prerequisites ###
-The installan of this rails app assumes that you have a running Ruby on Rails installation with the following versions of core services:
+The installation of this rails app assumes that you have a running Ruby on Rails installation with the following versions of core services:
 ```
   * Rails (4.0.1)
   * Ruby (2.0.0)